Photo Credit: Andrey Holmov / HC Lada

 Last season, 2019-2020, Svechkov spent the majority of his time in the MHL (Russian Junior Hockey), but did get some playing time for the Russian U17 team at various international tournaments.
 During his 24 games in the MHL, he recorded four goals and two assists.

-This season, Svechkov has played in nine games in the MHL and in 38 games for Lada Togliatti at the VHL level.
+This season, Svechkov has played in 15 games in the MHL and in 38 games for Lada Togliatti at the VHL level.
 His time in the VHL has been fruitful as he has tallied five goals and ten assists.
+In addition to his league play, he was also a pivotal asset to Russia’s U18 IIHF World Championship roster and took home a silver medal.

 Throughout the season, he has played alongside a few fellow 2021 NHL Draft eligible prospects including Stanislav Rangayev (over-ager), Dmitri Kostenko and Yegor Savikov.